wyw97/DENSE/README.md

 2. For eval.py to use real chunk-wise causal target speech extraction, DDP is used and the parameter (1531) is set fixed as the receptive length of TCN for simply.

-3. For system.py, please carefully check SystemPredictedTeacherForcing and SystemPredictedPairs.
+3. For system.py, please carefully check SystemPredictedTeacherForcing and SystemPredictedParis.
 Some parameters should be checked before running.
 Sorry for the inconvenience.

-Maybe update sooner or later!
+4. Open-sourced without carefully check the code style, maybe update sooner or later!